 - Segmentation: Make sure you segment your user base correctly to target the correct audience for each poll.

-- Where to Place: It's advisable not to place a poll right after users open the app for a specific purpose.
-Rather trigger a poll at the end of a user flow when users are more receptive to respond.
+- Where to place a poll: It's advisable not to place a poll right after users open the app for a specific purpose.
+Instead, trigger a poll at the end of a user flow when users are more likely to respond.
 Use a new feature or a special occasion as an opportunity to celebrate and ask for feedback.

-- Number of Questions: Same goes for the number of questions in a Multi-Question poll - we recommend not going over five to prevent user frustration.
+- Number of Questions: Same goes for the number of questions in a Multiple Choice Poll.
+We recommend not going over 5 to prevent user frustration.